Tin Roof Sunday

 From the ledge, crank up the angled crack to a block beneath the roof.
 A bolt protects the puzzling crux boulder problem roof.
-Continue up the crack and roll around the bulge right at a horizontal and fire up the intimidating moderate slab to anchors on a good stance.
+Continue up the crack and roll around the bulge to the right at a horizontal.
+Finish with the intimidating slab to anchors on a good stance.

 TRS pulls the roof to the left of the obvious leaning splitter of Never Ending Night Train, and starts the same as for the obvious bolted Sweet Back arete.

 #0.3 to #2 C4, with an extra #0.4, #0.5, #0.75, and #1. stoppers and aliens are also nice to have.

 Jul 1, 2012

 rating: 5.11+ 7a 24 VIII E4 6a

 A cool route that climbs unique features - flakes, blocks, cracks, and a roof.
 The roof is great!

 May 18, 2013